jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Types are used for differentiation.
-- Here we step from physics to the physical world.
+- Here we step from physics to the physical world, so to speak.
 :::

 # Types